swaroopjcse/cv/sj-cv.md

 ## Invited Talks

+### Life Abroad @ Goa College of Engineering: Jan.
+10, 2025

+- Sharing my experiences of the educational and professional life abroad with first-year engineering students as part of their orientation program

 ### Android App Development Workshop @ YEB 2023: Mar.
 29, 2023

 - Mobile app development workshop for the participants of the [Young Enterpreneurs' Bootcamp](https://www.bits-yeb.com/) at BITS Pilani Goa.
 The highschool students developed a simple dice game Cho Han.